CivicActions/accessibility/Onboarding.md

     * Firefox's Inclusive Widget
     * NVDA Screen Reader

-### Trello card - investigate CivicActions existing resources
+### Trello card - join the #accessibility slack channel & report your score

-Our team has been working to extend the [CivicActions Accessibility](https://accessibility.civicactions.com/) site and integrate key elements into the [CivicActions Handbook](https://handbook.civicactions.com/).
-CivicActions believes in working in the open, so we also are leveraging tools on GitHub like the [Projects board](https://github.com/CivicActions/accessibility/projects/1) and [Discussions pages](https://github.com/CivicActions/accessibility/discussions).
+We want everyone at CivicActions to get an 80% or higher in this quiz.
+If you don't sore high enough, feel free to engage with the Accessibility Team or to simply take the exam again.

 ### Trello card - install a web accessibility tool like [WebAim's WAVE Toolbar extension/plugin](https://wave.webaim.org/extension/)

 Installing an accessibility browser extension and [learning the basics of how to use it](https://www.youtube.com/watch?v=ITUDiTgAZY0&t=270s) is important for everyone creating web content.

-## Basic workshop (1hr)
+## Trello card - Participate in our Basic workshop (1hr)

 [Onboarding Deck (Internal)](https://docs.google.com/presentation/d/1cSfwSOsBZV95eIiv-DPe5bOLV6_7NSYv_O9AOlDbyvw/edit?usp=sharing)